susanli2016/susanli2016.github.io/_posts/2017-03-29-Alcohol-Consumption.md

 ![alcohol-1](/figs/2017-03-29-Alcohol-Consumption/alcohol-1.png)

-Canadians from 25 years ago were bigger drinkers than we are today.
+Canadians in about 1989 were bigger drinkers than we are today.

 Let's have a look what we drink.